aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

  **Configure Multi-tenancy on OpenSearch**

- Logs being sent to OpenSearch with this solution will create unique indexes with the same name of logs_<namespace> name.
-That gives OpenSearch/Organisation adminstrators capability to create tenants,roles with required permission on Indexes and assign to OpenSearch users.
+Logs being sent to OpenSearch with this solution will create unique indexes with the same name of logs_<namespace> name.That gives OpenSearch/Organisation adminstrators capability to create tenants,roles with required permission on Indexes and assign to OpenSearch users.

 Please follow the reference blog below to achieve this with OpenSearch. https://aws.amazon.com/blogs/apn/storing-multi-tenant-saas-data-with-amazon-opensearch-service/